Eikix/zkuniversity/week4/assignment/README.md

 Comments from co-students: Wouldn't your service just replace the existing centralised service (e.g. bridge)?
 It's a new type of bridge, so still interesting idea for a project!

+I believe that while this idea can be very beneficial for bridges, it may prove very complicated to build from A to Z in this amount of time.
+Maybe it's too big of an endeavour.

 ## Question 5: Thinking in ZK